 VOIP business phone lines use the same keypad as landline phones and typically have buttons for conference, transfer, redial, voicemail, hold, mute, and speaker.
 Many VOIP phones also support Power over Ethernet (PoE), which enables you to use a PoE switch to power the phone rather than a power adapter.
 This means less clutter on your desk.

 How Do VOIP Business Phone Lines Handle Calls?

 Calls are handled differently than other business phones with VOIP.
-One of the ways they do so is by allowing you to toggle between current calls, incoming calls, and calls which are on hold.
+One of the ways they do so is by allowing you to toggle between current calls, incoming calls, and calls that are on hold.
 Other differences include:

-- VOIP business phone lines are linked to user accounts rather than phone numbers so that you can switch between various calls.
+- VOIP phone lines are linked to user accounts rather than phone numbers so that you can switch between various calls.

 - VOIP business phone lines use HD voice, which has a higher call quality than regular landline phones.

-What Can VOIP Business Phone Lines do for Your Business?
+What Can VOIP do for Your Business?

 Today’s VOIP phone systems can benefit your business because of their wide range of features, which include:

 - Video conferencing